 Diocesan order: A religious order, or sacred congregation that comes directly under the authority of a diocesan bishop.

 Fencibles: The Royal New Zealand Fencible corps was made up of retired soldiers from Britain and Ireland, often referred to as ‘Pensioners’, who enlisted as a military reserve to act as a ‘defence force’ for the protection of the early settlers in the fledgling town of Auckland, New Zealand.
 Fencible settlements were made in Onehunga, Otahuhu, Panmure and Howick.
 The Fencibles were provided with a cottage and an acre of land that after seven years service they would own http://www.nzfenciblesociety.org.nz

 Matriculation: Students sat Matriculation (later University Entrance) in their third or fourth year of high school (Year 11 or 12 in New Zealand).
 In order to qualify for a Higher Leaving Certificate, which covered university fees, and to try for university scholarships, most stayed on for a fourth year.

-Monitorial system: Also called Lancasterian system, the monitorial system of teaching was practiced most extensively in the 19th century.
+Monitorial system: This system of teaching was practiced most extensively in the early 19th century.
 Older or better scholars taught the younger or weaker pupils.
 It proved to be a cheap way of making primary education more inclusive and enabled larger class sizes.

 Pontifical order: A religious order, or sacred congregation that is responsible and accountable to the Pope.
 It is not under the direct authority of a diocesan bishop.